-Congratulations to our second quarter High Honor and Honor Roll students!!!
+Congratulations to our first quarter High Honor and Honor Roll students!

 Our fifth grade classes celebrated a very special “friendsgiving” today!
 Students enjoyed a traditional Thanksgiving dinner prepared by their teachers.
 The fifth grade teachers also made each student a decorative plate with their name and a reason they are thankful for them!